Intro-to-CS-Bootcamp/ics_bc_s18/helper_docs/git_overview.md

 **If you ever suspect you need the following commands, it is recommended you also message a TA or at least do some googling, as they are a little complicated.**

-`git reset HEAD some_file`: If you accidentally stage (`git add`) something you didn't mean to, use this to unstage it.
+`git reset some_file` or just `git reset`: If you accidentally stage (`git add`) something you didn't mean to, use this to unstage it.

-`git checkout -- some_file`: If you mess up, you can replace the changes in your working tree with the last content in head:
-Changes already added to the index, as well as new files, will be kept.
+`git checkout -- some_file`: If you mess up, you can replace the changes in your working tree with the last content you committed.
+Changes already committed, as well as new files, will not be affected.

 `git rm some_file`: Deletes the file and also stages the removal for commit.
 Use `git rm -r some_directory` to delete a folder and all files in it.

-`git merge`: Merge a local with remote after resolving a merge conflict.
-To avoid having to do this, don't make edits directly on the Github website.

 `git push -f`: Force push your commits to the remote.
 Do this when you are despairing and just can't figure out how to fix the merge conflict.